 Leeds Urban Bike Park

 Outdoors and exercise?
 You’ll be flooded with parent points if you get your kids to Leeds Urban Bike Park in Middleton.
-It’s a really well-designed venue, with four different bike trails to discover.
+It’s a really well-designed venue with four different bike trails.

 Choose depending on your kid’s ability – the green trail is the easiest, blue is moderate while the red trail is difficult.
-Maybe leave the black trail – rated ‘severe’ – for the experts.
+Leave the black trail – rated ‘severe’ – for the experts.

-There’s also a BMX skills track, and a bike shop offering not just equipment but also services and repairs.
+There’s also a BMX skills track and a bike shop offering equipment, services and repairs.
 If you don’t have your own bikes, you can hire them – and if you don’t want to ride, there’s a very good cafe to wait in.

 What?
 Mountain biking trails of differing difficulty.

 Where?
-Ring Road, Middleton, Leeds, West Yorkshire, LS10 3TN.
+Leeds Urban Bike Park, Ring Road, Middleton, Leeds, West Yorkshire, LS10 3TN.

 How much?
 The park is free to use but donations are welcome.